 With so many things to see and do on Nusa Penida, exploring it all ain’t easy.
 So we say, leave it to the experts to tailor a tour specifically for you, one that let’s you see it all in the most comfortable way possible.
 If sailing Nusa Penida on a private yacht floats your boat, a tour with Day Trip Bali is our top pick.
 Not only a stylish way to cruise Nusa Penida’s coastline, it’s the most comfortable option to explore the island, both by sea and on land.
 Simply choose which vessel is right for you (from smaller standard boats to larger premium yachts), then let the pro team personally curate an itinerary that suits you – from snorkelling and swimming with the majestic Manta Rays, to heading inland to visit Nusa Penida’s most scenic viewpoints.
 And the best bit is, every boat is fully decked out with luxe, family-friendly amenities to guarantee utmost comfort.
 All you have to do is sit back, relax and let the adventure begin…

-2. Visit Kelingking Beach… and hike down if you dare!
+2. Visit Kelingking Beach and hike down (if you dare!)

-3. Go diving with Manta Rays!
+3. Go diving with Manta Rays

-With 296 reefs and 576 species of fish, snorkelling or diving in Nusa Penida’s waters is a must-do when visiting this magical island.
+With 296 reefs and 576 species of fish, snorkelling and diving in Nusa Penida’s waters is a must-do when visiting this magical island.
 You’ll have the chance to get up close with a range of marine life, from sea turtles and dolphins, to dugongs, and the most famous of them all, Manta Rays.
 The largest families of Manta Rays can be found at Manta Point, but you’ll also want to explore Crystal Bay with its colourful reefs, and Gamat Bay which is best for underwater caves.
 Other popular snorkelling and diving spots include Penida Bay, Toyapakeh, Batu Meling, Batu Abah, Malibu Point and Batu Lumbung.

 4. Scale the cliffside stairway to Diamond Beach